This versatile grape creates some of the world’s tastiest, most budget-friendly wines.

 Originating in Spain, Grenache is widely cultivated in France, Sicily, California and Australia.
 More recently, China, Mexico and Israel are also harvesting this ubiquitous grape.
 Most Grenache wine regions also produce impressive Grenache rosé wines.

 Grenache is the only world-class grape that can get away with tasting like a candied fruit roll-up.
 It allows blind taste testers to immediately detect its presence.
 It has a light color, but a medium-bodied taste.
 Factors such as regional winemaking requirements, climate and other blending grapes all go into the versatility of this iconic grape.

-Garnacha, as it is referred to in Spain, was born in the region known as Aragon.
+Garnacha, as the Spanish referred to it, originated in the region known as Aragon.

 The area’s warm, dry climate allows this late-ripening grape to attain high sugar levels that translate into high alcohol levels.
 Calatayud, a subregion of Aragon and Priorat, produces the quintessential Spanish Garnacha.
 Young versions have the flavor of candied fruit, while aged wines produce a mellow and sophisticated taste with hints of spice.
-In Spain, Grenache is often blended with the Tempranillo grape to give Spanish Rioja its juicy fruitiness and body.
+The Spanish often blend Grenache with the Tempranillo grape to give Spanish Rioja its juicy fruitiness and body.

 Grenache found its way over the Pyrenees through the Languedoc and to the Southern Rhone region of France.
 At that time, French winemakers were looking for a grape that could be blended with other famous varieties of the region.
 The grape they sought would add body, alcohol and fruity flavors to their wines.
 They found that grape in Grenache, and it was there that the famous Châteauneuf-du-Pape wine blend was born.

 Meanwhile, in the United States, Grenache had a story similar to Zinfandel.